MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: Introduction

 The widespread adoption of the MCP establishes a new paradigm for tool use.
 Building on this foundation, we introduce MCPVerse, a novel evaluation framework grounded in the principles of realism and scale.
 As shown in Table \ref{tab:dataset_comparison}, MCPVerse is distinguished from prior work in three critical ways:

-\begin{itemize} \item \textbf{Realistic Tasks and Real-Time Verification}: All tasks in MCPVerse are constructed using real-world information, such as map data and flight schedules.
-To handle time-sensitive queries, we developed dynamic scripts that fetch real-time ground truth, ensuring evaluation accuracy. \item \textbf{Expansive Action Space}: We have carefully curated a collection of $65$ MCPs, encompassing $552$ unique tools that cover a diverse range of functionalities: file system operations, version control (Git), financial data (Yahoo Finance), news aggregation (GeekNews), lifestyle services (Amap, Variflight), office productivity (Excel), and code sandbox.
-The combined schemas of these tools exceed $140,000$ tokens, surpassing the context and tool-mounting limits of many state-of-the-art models and providing an unprecedentedly large action space for exploration. \item \textbf{Hybird Outcome-Based Evaluation}: Recognizing that a single user request can have multiple valid solution paths, our evaluation focuses on the final outcome rather than the specific sequence of tools used.
+\begin{itemize}[left=0em] \item \textbf{Realistic Tasks and Real-Time Verification}: All tasks in MCPVerse are constructed using real-world information, such as map data and flight schedules.
+To handle time-sensitive queries, we developed dynamic scripts that fetch real-time ground truth, ensuring evaluation accuracy. \item \textbf{Expansive Action Space}: We have carefully curated a collection of $65$ MCPs, encompassing $552$ unique tools that cover a diverse range of functionalities.
+The combined schemas of these tools exceed $147k$ tokens, surpassing the context and tool-mounting limits of many state-of-the-art models and providing an unprecedentedly large tool space for exploration and exploitation. \item \textbf{Hybird Outcome-Based Evaluation}: Recognizing that a single task can have multiple valid solution paths, our evaluation focuses on the final outcome rather than the specific sequence of tools used.
 We do not penalize models for deviating from a prescribed path.
-We employ a hybrid evaluation method: an LLM-as-a-judge assesses the correctness of text-based outputs, while automated evaluation scripts verify state changes for tasks involving file system modifications or other environmental interactions. \end{itemize}
+We employ a hybrid evaluation method: an LLM judges semantic consistency between the outcome and the ground truth, while automated evaluation scripts verify state changes for tasks involving file system modifications or other environmental interactions. \end{itemize}

-Using our evaluation suite, we benchmarked 8 leading LLMs.
-Our findings show that the top-performing model, Claude-4-Sonnet, achieved an accuracy of only $57.77\%$, indicating significant room for improvement across the field.
+Using our evaluation system, we benchmarked 12 leading LLMs.
+Our findings show that the top-performing model, Claude-4-Sonnet, achieved an success rate of only $44.2$ at max-scale mode, indicating significant room for improvement across the field.
 Furthermore, our experiments revealed that many state-of-the-art models are not yet equipped to handle the scale of MCPVerse, facing limitations such as a 64K context length (DeepSeek-V3), a 128-tool limit (GPT-4o-20241120), or a 512-tool limit (Gemini-2.5-Pro).